Nightwish: 2001–2003: Arrival of Hietala and symphonic elements with Century Child

-Chart-topping success of Once and Turunen's dismissal (2004–2005)
+2004–2005: Chart-topping success with Once and Turunen's dismissal

-A new album, Once, was released on June 7, 2004, along with its first single, "Nemo".
-The single topped the charts in Finland and Hungary, and reached the charts in six additional countries.
+Nightwish released their fifth album, Once, on 7 June 2004, along with its first single, "Nemo".
+The popularity of Evanescence in 2003 had piqued international and especially American interest in symphonic goth metal bands like Nightwish, Lacuna Coil, and Within Temptation.
+Consequently, Once sold triple platinum in Finland, platinum in Germany, and gold in 6 other countries; it also reached No. 1 in the Greek, Norwegian and German album charts, and charted the Top 10 in France, Hungary and Sweden.
+"Nemo" topped the charts in Finland and Hungary, and reached the charts in six additional countries.
+The following singles were: "Wish I Had an Angel" (featured on the soundtrack of the film Alone in the Dark), "Kuolema Tekee Taiteilijan" (released only in Finland and Japan) and "The Siren".
+Besides the commercial success, Once was also well received by critics, with many positive reviewers drawing comparisons with Oceanborn.
 "Nemo" remains the band's most successful single release to date.

 Once utilizes a full orchestra in nine of the eleven songs on the album.
-Unlike Century Child, Nightwish decided to look for an orchestra outside of Finland this time, choosing the London Philharmonic Orchestra.
+Unlike for Century Child, Nightwish looked for an orchestra outside of Finland this time, choosing the London Philharmonic Orchestra.
 It is also their second album to feature a full-length song in Finnish, "Kuolema Tekee Taiteilijan" (English: "Death Makes an Artist").
-Once has sold triple platinum in Finland, platinum in Germany, and Gold in 6 other countries, it also reached No. 1 in the Greek, Norwegian and German album charts, and charted the Top 10 in France, Hungary and Sweden.
-The following singles were: "Wish I Had an Angel" (featured on the soundtrack of the film Alone in the Dark), "Kuolema Tekee Taiteilijan" (released only in Finland and Japan) and "The Siren".
-Besides the commercial success, Once was also well received by critics, with many positive reviewers drawing comparisons with Oceanborn.

-On top of all this, the production cost of "Once," totaled approximately 250,000 euros (over 1,000,000 including video production) making it Finland's most expensive recording in history.
-Though, the band would go on to break this record again later in their career.
+The production cost of Once totaled approximately 250,000 euros (over 1,000,000 including video production), making it Finland's most expensive recording in history.
+The band would go on to break this record again later in their career.